 The first method detects and quantifies algal DNA in the water.
 In mid-2018, we field trialled this method when a major bloom of toxic algae (Alexandrium pacificum) occurred in Pelorus Sound.
 We were able to estimate the amount of the algae present from multiple locations in the area within 90 minutes of collecting samples.
 The method was sensitive, simple and practical, and we are now working to improve estimates of the quantities of algae present.

-The second method we are evaluating uses a robotic submersible microscope developed by an American company (McLane Research Laboratories).
+The second method uses a robotic submersible microscope developed by an American company (McLane Research Laboratories).
 The device, an Imaging FlowCytoBot, can automatically identify and count microscopic algal cells underwater.
 Before we can start using it, we need to train the software to recognise local species.
 For this work, we are collaborating with the aquaculture industry and an international expert who has experience with this instrument.

 Our aim is to use these technologies as an early warning system so that impacts on shellfish and finfish harvesting are minimised, and risks of recall of contaminated products are reduced.